 “Anne?!
 My Anne?” shouted Levi in disbelief.

 “Yes, Levi.
-Anne will be back soon,” said Jacob, unable to hold his tears of joy any longer.
+Anne will be back soon,” Jacob said, unable to hold his tears of joy any longer.

 Levi was stunned for a moment just before collapsing in tears.
 He cried as he had never cried before.
 Jacob stood up, took Levi by the hands, and raised him up, giving him a big hug.
-“I’m so happy for you, my friend,” said Marcel.
+“I’m so happy for you, my friend,” Marcel said.

-“Are you sure?” said Levi, still in shock.
+“Are you sure?”
+Levi said, still in shock.

 “Yes, son.
 Yes!”
 Jacob assured him.